emifly-devops/DevOps-Course-Starter/README.md

 $ pip install ansible
 ```

+### Docker

+Various configurations have been provided for Docker if you wish to run the app or its associated tests in a container.
+To install Docker Desktop, follow the [installation steps on the website](https://www.docker.com/products/docker-desktop/).
+Ensure that it is running locally before attempting any of the Docker-specific instructions below.

 ## Dependencies

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from your preferred shell: